 3) Tap out old window glazing compound that is cracked or brittle.

-4) Power sand the windowsills with a palm sander, graduating from rough- to fine-grit paper.
+4) Power sand the windowsills with a disc sander or palm sander, graduating from rough- to fine-grit paper.

 5) Fill cracks and holes with a vinyl exterior spackling compound, and sand the surface when dry.